matthewsides/ZSL-Green-House-Menace/README.md

 Thereafter the theories do not clash but rather collate, with the Hierarcy of Needs theory merely exapanding on the Carrot and Stick motivational theory formed in the 1800's, delving more into the incentives one may crave (self fufilment, Pyschological needs,Basic Needs) and the fears one may experience during a peroid of work (stress).

-In relation to the ZSL Project and own experience, the theorys can be seen to have a huge impact  playing an (integral) important role, as during the project there were numerous instances in which we were behind and this is where the idea of fear that leads motivation can be seen (may be noted that this was particuarly prominent after the first presentation when morale was low and work was stagment, it took the idea or fear of not having anything to present in the next meeting and failing to meet expectations to motivate the group further).
+In relation to the ZSL Project and own experience, the theorys can be seen to have a huge impact, deemed important , as during the project there were numerous instances in which we were behind and this is where the idea of fear that leads motivation can be seen (may be noted that this was particuarly prominent after the first presentation when morale was low and work was stagment, it took the idea or fear of not having anything to present in the next meeting and failing to meet expectations to motivate the group further).
 Whilst the incentives in this regard pertain to the fifth and fourth level, particuarly of self actualization and Esteem needs, as the ZSL opportunity beckoned competition and growth, with the chosen group being able to present their work and see their application used in a proffessional manner.

+Therefore it may be seen that the motivational theories play an integral role and severely impact work produced, however the differences in the worked produced out of fear and incentives being different in the sense that depending on the situation the quality of work produced may be different regardless of whether either of the theorys idealogical basis.

 References used: